By Dorene J. Stamper

 “That depends on you both.
 Do you feel comfortable in proceeding?”

 “Serenity, do you still want to go?”
 Jeanetta Lynn asked.

 Neither father wanted to expose his daughter to more dangers.
 After giving them their word, they couldn't see a comfortable way of backing out, and still have peace.
 That’s when William came up with a suggestion.

 “How about this?” he said hesitantly.
 “Erwin, you’re hurt and must see a doctor.
 What if I help you up onto your horse, and then you can head for home, while I escort our daughters to Auntie’s?”

 The girls were about to protest until remembering their fears of only moments ago.

 “Father, does that mean you’ll take us all the way up to Auntie’s home where everyone can see you?”
 Jeanetta Lynn asked.

-“I’ll stay with you just to where we can see Auntie’s home and no farther.
+“I’ll stay with you just to where we can see her home and no farther.
 You won’t even know I’m here.
 You have my word on this.”